einargs/mypy/refinement_design.md

 Entering a new function scope should put vc conditons on a stack (probably using `@contextmanager`).

+## Loading from refined types
+I think that I should only load from refined types if they have a Const modifier.
+If they don't, I should erase the extra type information and only rely on the `verification_var` property so that type info doesn't get loaded from it.

 ## Refinement variable substitution in return types
 In order to get correctly substituted return types, why don't I just modify the returned type in the expr checker?
 The question is how to substitute for actual